justinnoor/pfhowto/README.md

 ## Step 6 - Complete the base ruleset

 Here we will complete the base ruleset.
 Rules in [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) are structured in a specific sequence: 1) options, 2) normalization, 3) queueing, 4) translation, and 5) filtering.
-If you find yourself getting confused in the order of things, refer to the sample rulesets at step 7, and at the end of the tutorial.
+If you find yourself getting confused in the order of things, refer to the sample rulesets either at step 7, or at the end of the tutorial.

 ### Incorporate macros and tables